Olethreutinae

 (NCBI-index: 1.594313)

 The forewing of the Common Rose Bell (Notocelia roseacolana) is white and partly spotted with lead grey, especially the wing base.
-Along the leading edge from the wingtip to halfway, you see dark gray triangular spots with narrow gray sometimes light brown narrow lines in between.
-In the marginal area is a row of small black dots.
-In the grey spot near the trailing edge, a brown spot is faintly visible with a black spot on the edge of this grey spot.
-The Common Rose Bell is very similar to the Triple-blotched Bell (Notocelia trimaculana), but is usually larger and has a broader forewing.
-In addition, the forewing is often paler in color and the spots at the leading edge are finer and more oblique.
-The wingspan is 15-20mm and the flight period is in one generation from late May to August.
+Along the leading edge from the wingtip to halfway, you see dark grey triangular spots with narrow grey, sometimes light brown, narrow lines in between.
+In the marginal area is a row of tiny black dots.
+A brown spot is faintly visible in the grey spot near the trailing edge, and a black spot is on the edge of this grey spot.
+The Common Rose Bell is similar to the Triple-blotched Bell (Notocelia trimaculana), but is usually larger and has a broader forewing.
+In addition, the forewing is often paler in colour, and the spots at the leading edge are finer and more oblique.
+The wingspan is 15-20mm, and the flight period is in one generation from late May to August.
 Host plant: Hawthorn.
 Dutch name: Rozenhermelijnbladroller.
 Frisian name:

 Flying period: